 You should also look at their portfolio.
 If you are inspired by it and like their style, then they are the decorator for you.

 Your contractor or decorator may have a list of suppliers they prefer to work with, which is good news for you.
 These long-standing relationships may mean your tradespeople get special discounts and treatment.
-However, if you don’t like what their recommended supplier has to offer, it’s your right to choose another one.
+However, if you do not like what their recommended supplier has to offer, it is your right to choose another one.
 Look for a supplier that:

 - Offers Energy Star rated appliances, fittings and fixtures.